JulieH2016/Bamazon/README.md

 MySQL Bamazon database created with a Products table, 5 Columns and 10 products

-Node.js appl creation in the works as follows:
+Node.js application created as follows in the bamazonCustomer.js file:

 Required the MySQL database